Ashkon Software LLC

 Buyback - Stock Trading Glossary

-Share buybacks are typically carried out for a number of reasons, including returning capital to shareholders, increasing earnings per share, reducing the total number of outstanding shares, increasing the value of the remaining shares, and providing flexibility in managing the company's capital structure.
-By reducing the number of outstanding shares, share buybacks can also make a company's earnings per share look better, as the earnings are spread across a smaller number of shares.
+Companies undertake share buybacks for various reasons, such as returning capital to shareholders, increasing earnings per share, reducing the total number of outstanding shares, enhancing the value of remaining shares, and providing flexibility in managing the company's capital structure.
+By decreasing the number of outtstanding shares, buybacks can improve the company's earnings per share, as profits are distributed over a smaller number of shares.

-A share buyback can be initiated through various methods, including open market purchases, tender offers, or direct negotiations with shareholders.
-In an open market purchase, the company buys back its shares on the open market through a broker or other intermediary.
-In a tender offer, the company offers to buy back a specific number of shares from shareholders at a set price, typically at a premium to the current market price.
+Share buybacks can be executed through several methods, including open market purchases, tender offers, or direct negotiations with shareholders.
+In an open market purchase, the company buys back its shares on the market via a broker or intermediary.
+In a tender offer, the company proposes to repurchase a specific number of shares from shareholders at a predetermined price, usually higher than the current market price.
+In some instances, share buybacks are funded through the issuance of debt, which can increase the company's leverage and financial risk.
+However, if the company has excess cash or is generating strong cash flows, it can use these funds to finance the buyback.

-While share buybacks can provide beneefits to both the company and its shareholders, they can also be controversial.
-Some critics argue that share buybacks can be used to artificially inflate earnings per share and boost stock prices, rather than investing in research and development or other long-term growth strategies.
-Additionally, some shareholders may view share buybacks as a signal that the company does not have better uses for its cash, or that management is not making strategic investments to drive future growth.
-As with any corporate action, it is important for investors to carefully evaluate the potential benefits and risks of a share buyback before making investment decisions.
+While share buybacks can benefit both the company and its shareholders, they can also be controversial.
+Critics argue that buybacks might be used to arttificially inflate earnings per share and boost stock prices, rather than investing in research and development or other long-term growth strategies.
+Some shareholders might view buybacks as a signal that the company lacks better uses for its cash or that management is not making strategic investments for future growth.
+As with any corporate action, it is crucial for investors to carefully evaluate the potential benefits and risks of a share buyback before making investment decisions.

 Many top companies have engaged in share buybacks in recent years.
 Here are a few examples: